aerona-chofu-ashp/docs/guides/cooling.md

    traditional central heating timer).
 This is only if the room controller's timer mode has been activated.

+Additionally it is possible to enable cooling mode via the dry contact on terminals 24-25, which disables the button on the room controller.
+If you have external controls, eg a smart thermostat that understands cooling, you may wish to operate it from that contact rather than the room controller.

 ## 5. Emitters

 Your system needs to be designed for cooling.
 There are two issues you need